hollyfgibbons/ANU-MAE-thesis-template/README.md

 The abbreviations system works in two places that are connected automatically:

-- **`abbreviations.tex`** — where you define abbreviations.
+- **`abbreviations.tex`:** where you define abbreviations.
 This drives both the in-text expansion and the printed front matter list.
+I have kept all the abbreviations I used for my thesis, feel free to add or remove abbrevations.

-- **`front_matter/abbreviations_static.tex`** — the abbreviations page printed in the thesis front matter.
-This generates itself automatically from your `\gls{}` usage — you do not need to edit it.
+- **`front_matter/abbreviations_static.tex`:** the abbreviations page printed in the thesis front matter.
+This generates a list of abbrevations that were actually used in your overall thesis.
+You do not need to edit this `.tex` file.

 #### Defining an abbreviation